microsoft/vscode-docs/blogs/2024/06/24/extensions-are-all-you-need.md

 * Intent detection so chat participants are automatically invoked
 * GPT-4o language model support
-* Increased token limit for model requests
+* Increased token limit for model requests (current limit is 4K tokens)
 * Chat participants in editor inline chat, terminal and notebooks
 * Variable Resolving API - allows extensions to contribute chat variables, which provide context from the extension's domain
 * Tools API – converts natural language into tool calling with arguments; allow extensions to register tools that can be called by other participants

 ## Available today to everyone!

 Chat and Language Model APIs are available in VS Code Insiders today and will be in VS Code Stable at the start of July.
 It is easy to start building powerful AI extensions with our [documentation](https://code.visualstudio.com/api/extension-guides/chat) and [sample](https://github.com/microsoft/vscode-extension-samples/tree/main/chat-sample).
+If you questions or feedback, you can open an issue in our repository.

 Already today, you can publish your extensions that depends on the Language Model and Chat API to the VS Marketplace.
 The real question is: what incredible extensions will you create?
 The possibilities are endless, and only you can bring these innovative ideas to life.
 So, dive into our great extension development flow, harness the power of AI with the right user context, and let your creativity shape the future of development!
 The building part is fun – go and enjoy yourself!

 Thanks,

 Isidor and the VS Code team

-Happy Coding!